zaarcvon/GPlates_video/README.md

 The name of an each image has to contain reconstruction time of a frame (- %d in GPlates export settings)

 The output is a video in avi format.

+If you have ideas and suggestions please contact with me  -  zaarcvon@gmail.com